-The mean concentration of total phosphorus (TP) from the groundwater sites during the two monitoring events was 572 $\mu$ g/L, with concentrations averaging 939 $\mu$ g/L in November and 205 $\mu$ g/L in May.
-(Figure 21 and Figure 22) The TP concentrations ranged between 190 $\mu$ g/L and 1,932 $\mu$ g/L in November, and between 140 $\mu$ g/L and 254 $\mu$ g/L in May.
-In November the TP concentrations were elevated at MW-1 and MW-5 and it appeared they could have been affected by sample collection.
+The mean concentration of TP from the groundwater sites during the two monitoring events was 572 μ g/L, with concentrations averaging 939 μ g/L in November and 205 μ g/L in May.
+(Figure 21 and Figure 22) The TP concentrations ranged between 190 μ g/L and 1,932 μ g/L in November, and between 140 μ g/L and 254 μ g/L in May.
+In November the TP concentrations were significantly elevated at MW-1 and MW-5 and it appeared they could have been affected by sample collection.
 Manual well bailing is completed to remove 3 casing volumes prior to sample collection but these activities can cause an increase in suspended sediments and associated particulate phosphorus.

 The SRP concentrations observed in the groundwater at both of these sites are more useful to compare based on a longer period of record than TP which has been inconsistently analyzed.
-Sample collection was modified in 2022 to use a well pump to limit disturbance caused by manual bailing so TP concentrations are more accurately represented beginning in May 2022, but a few more years of data are required to complete a meaningful analysis.
+Sample collection was modified in 2022 to use a well pump to limit disturbance caused by manual bailing so TP concentrations are more accurately represented beginning in May 2022.

-The mean concentration of TN from the groundwater sites during the two monitoring events was 1,898 $\mu$ g/L, with concentrations averaging 1,546 $\mu$ g/L in November and 2,249 $\mu$ g/L in May.
-(Figure 21 and Figure 22) The TN concentrations ranged between 420 $\mu$ g/L and 3,256 $\mu$ g/L in November 2021, and between 267 $\mu$ g/L and 3,070 $\mu$ g/L in May 2022.
+The mean concentration of TN from the groundwater sites during the two monitoring events was 1,898 μ g/L, with concentrations averaging 1,546 μ g/L in November and 2,249 μ g/L in May.
+(Figure 21 and Figure 22) The TN concentrations ranged between 420 μ g/L and 3,256 μ g/L in November 2021, and between 267 μ g/L and 3,070 μ g/L in May 2022.
 The TN concentrations were highest at MW-5 in November 2021 but were more similar between MW-1, MW-5 and MW-9.
 During both monitoring events, the TN was lowest at MW-Kennedy, below the Reservoir.

-The mean concentration of NO2+NO3 from the groundwater sites during the two monitoring events was 992 $\mu$ g/L, with concentrations averaging 735 $\mu$ g/L in November 2021 and 1,249 $\mu$ g/L in May 2022.
+The mean concentration of NO2+NO3 from the groundwater sites during the two monitoring events was 992 μ g/L, with concentrations averaging 735 μ g/L in November 2021 and 1,249 μ g/L in May 2022.
 The highest concentration was collected in May 2022 from the sample from well MW-1, the furthest upstream monitoring well.
-Concentrations of NO2+NO3 were highest at MW-9 (1,650 $\mu$ g/L) in November 2021 but were highest at MW-1 (2,160 $\mu$ g/L) in May 2022 and demonstrated a decreasing trend downstream and below the Reservoir.
-The lowest concentration measured during WY 2022 at MW-Kennedy was 25 $\mu$ g/L on the same date.
-The state drinking water standard for nitrate is 10 mg/L (10,000 $\mu$ g/L) (5 CCR 1002-41.8).
+Concentrations of NO2+NO3 were highest at MW-9 (1,650 μ g/L) in November 2021 but were highest at MW-1 (2,160 μ g/L) in May 2022 and demonstrated a decreasing trend downstream and below the Reservoir.
+The lowest concentration measured during WY 2022 at MW-Kennedy was 25 μ g/L on the same date.
+The state drinking water standard for nitrate is 10 mg/L (10,000 μ g/L) (5 CCR 1002-41.8).

-The mean concentration of ammonia (NH3-N) was below the detection limit at all sites except at MW-1 in November 2021 ( $12\mu g/L$ ) and MW-Kennedy below the Reservoir (93 and 88 in November 2021 and May 2022 respectively).
+The mean concentration of ammonia (NH3-N) was below the detection limit at all sites except at MW-1 in November 2021 ($12\mu g/L$) and MW-Kennedy below the Reservoir (93 and 88 in November 2021 and May 2022 respectively).